What are B Cells? A Summary of B Lymphocytes

 What do B cells do?

-Like most immune cells, B cells have a very specific function: the production of antibodies, which play a major role in immunity.
-In order for a B cell to produce antibodies it must first become activated.
+The B cell functions to fight infections from bacteria and viruses.
+Like most immune cells, B cells have a very specific function: the production of Y-shaped proteins called antibodies.
+These play a major role in immunity.

 How B cells produce antibodies